DianaKryzhanivska/E-Pharmacy/README.md

 The website is designed with a mobile-first approach.
 Adaptive design with breakpoints 320px, 375px, 768px, 1440px.
 Modal windows for Sign In, Sign Up.

-Own API was created for the application (https://github.com/DianaKryzhanivska/E-Pharmacy-backend)
+Own API was created for the application [E-Pharmacy Backend API](https://github.com/DianaKryzhanivska/E-Pharmacy-backend)

 The possibility of authorization was added to the application (registration, login, obtaining data about the current user, logout)